 What is sample rate in audio?

 When you record music digitally, your analogue to digital convertor takes a certain number of samples of the analogue signal every second.
 You can think of this as the number of ‘snapshots’ taken to create a digital version of the analogue signal.
 Sample rate refers to the number of samples taken per second.
-Sample rate is measured in kilo hurts.
+Sample rate is measured in kilohertz.
 A sample rate of 44.1kHz captures 44100 samples per second.
 A sample rate of 48kHz captures 48000 samples per second… and so on.

 The number of samples captured per second determines the frequency range that can be captured and reproduced.
 Owing to something called the ‘Nyquist theorem‘, the highest frequency that can be represented by digital audio is half the value of the sample rate.
 We call this the ‘Nyquist frequency’.
 As such, a sampling rate of 32kHz can capture and reproduce frequencies up to 16kHz.
 A sample rate of 44.1kHz can capture and reproduce frequencies up to 22.05kHz.
 A sample rate of 48kHz can capture and reproduce frequencies up to 24kHz, etc.